-To probe the spin and parity quantum numbers of the discovered particle, a systematic analysis of its production and decay processes is performed in several analyses, designed to be independent of the event yields measured and relying instead on the production and the decay angles, and on the threshold distributions as long as a significant signal is observed (i.e. an excess over the expected background that can be used to further discriminate between signal hypotheses) of the produced particle.
+To probe the spin and parity quantum numbers of the discovered particle, a systematic analysis of its production and decay processes is performed in several analyses, designed to be independent of the event yields measured and relying instead on the production and the decay angles, and on the threshold distributions as long as a significant signal is observed (i.e. an excess over the expected background that can be used to further discriminate between signal hypotheses).
 These analyses are based on probing various alternative models of spin and parity.
-These models can be expressed in terms of an effective Lagrangian [201] or in terms of helicity amplitudes [202, 203].
+These models can be expressed in terms of an effective Lagrangian [237] or in terms of helicity amplitudes [238, 239].
 The two approaches are equivalent.
-In the following, the effective Lagrangian formalism is chosen to describe the models considered and a restricted number of models are discussed [201].
-In the analysis performed by CMS [202] a larger number of models have been investigated, however the main channels studied by both experiments are essentially the same and the main conclusions are similar and fully consistent.
+In the following, the effective Lagrangian formalism is chosen to describe the models considered and a restricted number of models are discussed [237].
+In the analysis performed by CMS [238] a larger number of models have been investigated, however the main channels studied by both experiments are essentially the same and the main conclusions are similar and fully consistent.